open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkit.md

 ### Try Other Controls

-Try out other React controls such as Serial Over LAN [here](../UIToolkit/Controls/serialOverLANControl.md)
+Try out other React controls such as [Serial Over LAN](../UIToolkit/Controls/serialOverLANControl.md).

 ### Customize and Create Bundles

-Try out creating and customizing React bundles for things such as Serial Over LAN or KVM [here](../UIToolkit/Bundles/kvm.md)
+Try out creating and customizing React bundles for things such as Serial Over LAN or KVM [here](../UIToolkit/Bundles/kvm.md).

 ## License Note